se-edu/addressbook-level4/README.md

     * Support for *Build Automation* using Gradle and for *Continuous Integration* using Travis CI.

+#### Contributing to this repo

+We welcome contributions from the community.
+To get started, please read through our [developer's guide](docs/DeveloperGuide.md) and [contributing guidelines](CONTRIBUTING.md).
+You can also refer to [NUS OSS-Generic Process Repository](https://github.com/oss-generic/process) for more best practices on contributing to open source projects, like this project.

 #### Site Map
 * [User Guide](docs/UserGuide.md)
 * [Developer Guide](docs/DeveloperGuide.md)